epeterso2/kealoa-reference/README.md

 - **Complete data management** for rounds, clues, puzzles, persons, constructors, editors, and guesses
 - **Admin interface** for entering and managing all KEALOA data with import/export support
-- **Frontend display** via shortcodes and 10 Gutenberg blocks
+- **Frontend display** via shortcodes and 13 Gutenberg blocks
 - **Interactive game** letting visitors play rounds directly on the site
 - **Statistics tracking** with multiple breakdowns for individual players
-- **Custom URL routing** for person, round, constructor, and editor detail pages
+- **Custom URL routing** for person, round, constructor, editor, and puzzle detail pages
 - **Read-only REST API** with 27+ endpoints for all KEALOA data
 - **Sitemap integration** with WordPress core sitemaps and Yoast SEO
 - **WordPress search integration** with results for players, constructors, editors, and rounds